luciouskami/palworld_rcon/ReadMe.md

 Known Issues:

-1. The Server **NEVER RESPONSE ANYTHING**

-2. These commands don't have any output (/ShowPlayers, /Info)
+1. These commands don't have any output (/ShowPlayers)

-3. I didn't add ban and kick, I don't need them for now
+2. I didn't add ban and kick, I don't need them for now